Five Biggest Challenges Facing The Hospitality Industry in 2023

 4 min read

 Consumers are returning to hospitality after a difficult few years for the industry.
-That said, even with the promising signs of recovery the sector still faces a perfect storm of challenges in 2023.
+That said, even with the promising signs of recovery, the sector still faces a perfect storm of challenges in 2024.

 1. Staff Shortages and Retention

-Staff shortages have impacted the hospitality industry over the last few years and now more than ever present a significant issue for businesses.
-In their recent report the ONS state that shortages are at an all time high, with an increase of 83% more vacancies advertised and a shortfall of 170,000 hospitality jobs currently available in the UK.
+Staff shortages have impacted the hospitality industry over the last few years and now, more than ever, present a significant issue for hospitality businesses.
+In their recent report, the ONS stated that shortages are at an all time high, with an increase of 83% more vacancies advertised and a shortfall of 170,000 hospitality jobs currently available in the UK.

 A further report noted that 45% of hospitality operators in the UK have been forced to cut capacity or opening hours due to shortages in staff.

-To tackle staff retention, investing in team training has never been more important.
-To further attract staff various lobby groups are campaigning for fair wages, flexible set-ups to working hours and are also asking the Government to review its occupation shortage list in a bid to attract more overseas workers.
+To improve staff retention, investing in staff engagement and team training has never been more important.
+To further attract staff, various lobby groups are campaigning for fair wages, flexible set-ups to working hours and are also asking the Government to review its occupation shortage list in a bid to attract more overseas workers.

 Read our tips on how tech can help bridge the staff shortages gap.